adap/flower/baselines/hfedxgboost/README.md

 All the final new values for those hyperparameters can be found in 3 `yaml` files named `dataset_name_<no. of clients>_clients` and all the original values for those hyperparameters can be found in 3 `yaml` files named `paper_<no. of clients>_clients`  -that created a large number of config files 3*7+3= 24 config files in the `clients` folder-

+Later `wandb` was incorporated to make the fine-tuning process easier.

+**what to to do if you're interested in continuing the fine-tuning journey?**

+There are 3 main things that you should consider:

+1- You can use WandB to automate the fine-tuning process, modify the `sweep.yaml` file to control your experiments settings including your search methods, values to choose from,....... <br>
-Later `wandb` was incorporated to make the fine-tuning process easier, if you're interested in continuing the fine-tuning journey, here's how to run the wandb sweep -also, if you're new to wandb, check those sources [1](https://colab.research.google.com/github/wandb/examples/blob/master/colabs/pytorch/Organizing_Hyperparameter_Sweeps_in_PyTorch_with_W%26B.ipynb), [2](https://wandb.ai/adrishd/hydra-example/reports/Configuring-W-B-Projects-with-Hydra--VmlldzoxNTA2MzQw)-
+Here's how to run the wandb sweep -also, if you're new to wandb, check those sources [1](https://colab.research.google.com/github/wandb/examples/blob/master/colabs/pytorch/Organizing_Hyperparameter_Sweeps_in_PyTorch_with_W%26B.ipynb), [2](https://wandb.ai/adrishd/hydra-example/reports/Configuring-W-B-Projects-with-Hydra--VmlldzoxNTA2MzQw)-

 ```
+#remember to activate the poetry shell

+poetry shell

 #login to your wandb account

 wandb login